FabricMC/fabric-docs/develop/getting-started/building-a-mod.md

 :::

 The JARs should appear in the `build/libs` folder in your project.
 Use the JAR file with the shortest name outside development.

+## Installing and Sharing {#installing-and-sharing}

+From there, the mod can be [installed as normal](../../players/installing-mods), or uploaded to trustworthy mod hosting sites like [CurseForge](https://www.curseforge.com/minecraft) and [Modrinth](https://modrinth.com/discover/mods).